By Tom Ballato

-TK: When I left Villanova and came home, I was dealing with some family issues and personal issues.
+King: When I left Villanova and came home, I was dealing with some family issues and personal issues.
 I was just in a bad way with myself, and the game wasn’t really something I was feeling anymore.
-A few weeks past, maybe a month, and I went to my high school Mater Dei and played pick up basketball.
+A few weeks passed, maybe a month, and I went to my high school Mater Dei and played pick-up basketball.
 There were all pros there, guys who currently play in the NBA and overseas, and I killed it.
 I was the best player in the gym by far.
 My high school coach had a conversation with me and said I needed to play, and he would help get me connected with another college.
 I was going to attend USC, but that didn’t pan out, so I ended up going to a powerhouse NAIA at Concordia University Irvine.
 I was a first-team All-American and did my thing over there and enjoyed it very much.

 Your career overseas brought you to Canada, England, Taiwan, Japan, Iran, Lithuania, Mexico, Argentina, and the NBA G League.
 How would you say your career went?

 You recently retired from basketball.
-In your Instagram post, you said that your focus is to help younger athletes, go back and get your degree, and be good coaches.
+In your Instagram post, you said your focus is to help younger athletes, go back and get your degree, and be good coaches.
 Could you see yourself becoming a college coach eventually?

-TK: I did recently retire and started my own training company shooting coach/skill development, etc. I am an assistant high school coach at a great high school and coach at a club AAU program as well.
+King: I did recently retire and started my own training company shooting coach/skill development, etc. I am an assistant high school coach at a great high school and coach at a club AAU program as well.
 I am finishing my degree in January, so I have a bunch of stuff going on.
-What I wanted to do is be a head coach in high school, and if college coaching comes about, then sure I wouldn’t mind.
+What I wanted to do is be a head coach in high school, and if college coaching comes about, then sure, I wouldn’t mind.